 Testing, Note Taking & Alt Text

-Once a request is received, LAP staff will try and locate the book in audio or text format through Learning Ally.
+Once a request is received, LAP staff will try and locate the book in audio or text format through Learning Ally or Bookshare, .
 If the textbook cannot be located, scanning of the textbook may be required.
 Textbooks will have the binding cut off, be scanned to a pdf file, and rebound with a plastic spiral binding.
-Upon receipt of the pdf you are encouraged to check it against the printed text in case their was an error in the file.
+Upon receipt of the PDF you are encouraged to check it against the printed text in case there was an error in the file.

-Students who receive note taking services can retrieve their notes online either through the Stockton portal or through a direct link.
+Students who receive note taking services can retrieve their notes online through the Stockton portal.